-Seminar: Human Resources and Organizations (Bachelor) 2573010, WS 21/22, 2 SWS, Language: German, Open in study portal
+Seminar: Human Resources and Organizations (Bachelor)

 The topics are redefined each semester on basis of current research topics.
 The topics will be announced on the website of the Wiwi-Portal.

 - looks critically into current research topics in the fields of human resources and organizations. - trains his / her presentation skills. - learns to get his / her ideas and insights across in a focused and concise way, both in oral and written form, and to sum up the crucial facts. - cultivates the discussion of research approaches.